One in 14 young people in England and Wales identify as LGB+, census shows

 Nearly one in 14 young people in England and Wales identify as lesbian, gay, bisexual or another minority sexual orientation (LGB+), more than twice the level for the overall population, the 2021 census shows.

-There are sharp variations across the country, with some local areas recording as many as one in six 16-24 year-olds identifying as LGB+.
+There are sharp variations across the country, with some local areas recording as many as one in six 16 to 24-year-olds identifying as LGB+.

 Young adults are also the most likely age group to say their gender identity is different from their sex registered at birth, with one in 100 identifying as such.